VectorBarks/smart-climate/README.md

 This will show:
 - Offset calculations and reasoning
+- Learning data collection and pattern updates
 - Sensor readings and state changes
 - Mode switches and manual overrides
-- ML model predictions and confidence levels
+- Learning system predictions and confidence levels
+- Data persistence operations

 ## Architecture

 The integration follows a modular design with clearly separated concerns:

 - **SmartClimateEntity**: Main climate entity that users interact with
-- **OffsetEngine**: Calculates temperature offsets using rules and ML
+- **OffsetEngine**: Calculates temperature offsets using rules and lightweight learning
+- **LightweightOffsetLearner**: Incremental pattern learning with exponential smoothing
 - **SensorManager**: Handles all sensor reading and state monitoring
 - **ModeManager**: Manages operating modes and their specific behaviors
 - **TemperatureController**: Applies offsets and enforces safety limits
+- **DataStore**: Atomic JSON persistence with backup safety
+- **Switch Platform**: UI controls for learning enable/disable

 This architecture ensures:
 - **Reliability**: Component failures don't crash the entire system